-An integral part of Reset’s program team, the Clinician provides mental health services for supervised transition age youth enrolled in a progressive residential alternative to prison, focused on education, wellness, life skills, and college and career pathways.
-With the support of the Wellness Program Manager, the Clinician promotes student wellness through assessment, treatment plan development, individual and group therapy, the facilitation of evidence-based curriculum, crisis intervention, and case management services.
-The Clinician also contributes to the learning of program staff and the broader organization through mental health trainings and case collaboration.
+An integral part of Reset’s program team, the onsite TAY Therapist provides mental health services for supervised transition age youth enrolled in a progressive residential alternative to prison, focused on education, wellness, life skills, and college and career pathways.
+With the support of various staff members, this position promotes student wellness through assessment, treatment plan development, individual and group therapy, the facilitation of evidence-based curriculum, crisis intervention, and case management services.
+The therapist will also contribute to the learning of program staff and the broader organization through mental health trainings and case collaboration.

 Individual Assessment & Treatment

 - Draws upon multiple therapeutic modalities, including evidence based practices, to provide trauma-informed, culturally competent individualized counseling services to students, including behavioral health assessments, treatment plans, and regular therapy.

 - Draws upon multiple therapeutic modalities, including evidence based practices and curricula, to provide trauma-informed, culturally competent group counseling focused on substance abuse and dependence, anger management, stress, anxiety, depression, and more.

 - Participates in case management meetings and collaborative discussions with staff to provide holistic care.
 Communicates with treatment team providers, including educators, residential advisors, and family members to collaborate on treatment process.

 - Provides individual and group support for both students and staff following crises and traumatic experiences.

 - Provides training for program staff on mental health issues.
 Topics may range from psychological conditions (e.g. substance dependence, complex/developmental trauma, anxiety, depression) to clinical modalities and approaches (CBT, DBT, Attachment Theory etc.)